Monday, 23 October 2023

 The rain of yesterday had flooded many of the ploughed fields in the flat lands around Spurn and large flashes of shallow water lay on the waterlogged earth.
 This in turn had attracted many Black headed Gulls and more unexpectedly lured some Little Gulls inland and these were now also flying over the flashes feeding much as terns do, dipping and swooping to pick prey from the water's surface.One such area of water we came to had a small flock of no less than six adult and sub adult Little Gulls and a juvenile Kittiwake feeding right by the road.

-I could have remained on this quiet road for some time but we had to make our way to Flamborough as hopefully a lifer for Hugh awaited us.
+I could easily have remained on this quiet road for longer but we had to make our way to Flamborough as hopefully a lifer for Hugh awaited us.

 Arriving at Flamborough we had lost the sun but the predicted rain was not in evidence.We now had a kilometre walk to where the Siberian Stonechat had last been reported but that was some hours ago.We took the cliff top path that wends its muddy and slippery way around the back of a golf course, close to the cliff edge.